-Whether you are new to the industry of renovations or if you are a veteran contractor who is simply curious, you may not know the difference between sheetrock and drywall.
+Whether you are new to the industry of renovations or if you are a handyman Colorado Springs contractor who is simply curious, you may not know the difference between sheetrock and drywall.
 When comparing these two materials, it is similar to comparing Kleenex and generic facial tissues.
 Essentially, one is a name brand and the other is a generic brand.
 With that being said, here’s a more thorough explanation.

 What is Drywall?

 Drywall is one of the most commonly known materials used in the construction of homes to produce flat walls and other important surfaces.
 One sheet of drywall includes gypsum, which is essentially a type of rock that was turned into a powder and put in between two pieces of incredibly thick paper.
 When you are ready to install the drywall you will need to use screws or nails to attach it to the studs of the room and then fill the seams between the pieces of drywall with joint compound.
 In comparison to traditional methods such as plaster, drywall is far easier to install and to perform drywall repair.

 What is Sheetrock?

 Sheetrock is a brand name for drywall (like Kleenex) and this brand includes a variety of different pieces of drywall that come in different thicknesses.
 The line of Sheetrock products also includes specialty products such as fire-resistant walls or panels that help to prevent the build-up of moisture.
 With that being said, Sheetrock essentially deals with drywall but provides customers with the opportunity to purchase specialized panels depending on their personal needs.
 Contractors and home owners can also purchase drywall tools that are branded under the Sheetrock name.